5.7.6. Access Control, Stage 2: Request Verification

 mysqladmin shutdown but your

-table row doesn't grant the
+user table row doesn't grant the

-privilege to you, the server denies
+SHUTDOWN privilege to you, the server denies

-access without even checking the db
+access without even checking the db or

-tables.
+host tables.
 (They contain no

-column, so there is no need to
+Shutdown_priv column, so there is no need to

 do so.)

-For database-related requests (INSERT
+For database-related requests (INSERT,

-, and so on), the server first checks
+UPDATE, and so on), the server first checks

 the user's global (superuser) privileges by looking in the

-table row.
+user table row.
 If the row allows the

 requested operation, access is granted.
 If the global privileges

-table are insufficient, the
+in the user table are insufficient, the

 server determines the user's database-specific privileges by

-checking the db
+checking the db and host

 tables:

-The server looks in the db
+The server looks in the db table for a

-match on the Host
+match on the Host, Db,

-and User
+and User columns.
+The

-and User
+Host and User columns

 are matched to the connecting user's hostname and MySQL

-column is matched to the
+username.
+The Db column is matched to the

 database that the user wants to access.
 If there is no row

-for the Host
+for the Host and User,

 access is denied.

-If there is a matching db
+If there is a matching db table row and

-column is not blank, that row
+its Host column is not blank, that row

 defines the user's database-specific privileges.

-If the matching db
+If the matching db table row's

-column is blank, it signifies that
+Host column is blank, it signifies that

-table enumerates which hosts
+the host table enumerates which hosts

 should be allowed access to the database.
 In this case, a

-further lookup is done in the host
+further lookup is done in the host table

-to find a match on the Host
+to find a match on the Host and

-columns.
+Db columns.
 If no host

 table row matches, access is denied.
 If there is a match,